 How do I choose what type of sink to get?

 This is mostly a personal choice.
 When it comes to getting a feel for them, though, the best thing to do is go out and take a look at them in person!
-Whether it’s a classic department store, or something specialized in kitchen fashion, get an idea for what you like or dislike.
+Whether it’s a classic department store, or something specialized in kitchen fashion, get an idea of what you like or dislike.
 You can also get someone to come into your home to give you a professional opinion, too.

 When making your choice in detail, here are some of the factors to keep in mind, or, questions to answer: